guacsec/guac/docs/Compose.md

 ```

 Notice how the collectors run and complete quickly.
 If you have run the
-`guacone files` command in a previous demo, you know that that is a slower
+`guacone files` command in a previous [demo](/demo), you know that that is a
-process.
-In this case the collector completes quickly because the parsing,
+slower process.
+In this case the collector completes quickly because the
-computation, and ingesting is happening within the ingestion pipeline services
+parsing, computation, and ingesting is happening within the ingestion pipeline
-that are running.
+services that are running.

 Switch back to the compose window and you can see the ingestor logging the
 activity.
 Shortly after that you will see that the OSV certifier recognized the
 new packages and is looking up vulnerability information for them.

-This command uses the `collector` GUAC binary from the container we built
+This command uses the `collector` GUAC binary from the `local-organic-guac`
-earlier.
-Because containers don't have access to localhost by default, we
+container we built earlier.
+Because containers don't have access to localhost by
-connect to the compose network and use the `nats` container name to connect to
+default, we connect to the existing compose network (`--network guac_default`)
+and use the `nats` container name to connect to it (`--natsaddr nats:4222`).
+The
-it.
+command uses a volume mount to mout the `guac-data` into the container for
+collecting (`-v $PWD:/data`).

 Alternatively, you may build the GUAC binaries for your local machine and run
 them natively.